versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

 ## External System

 The external system can be configured by adding a `url` to the webhook subscription.
 If the external system requires an authorization token, you can add it as an `authorizationHeader`.
-This field will be sent as the HTTP Authroization Header each time an event triggers the webhook to be sent.
+This field will be sent as the HTTP Authorization Header each time an event triggers the webhook to be sent.

+The `webhookId` will be helpful for you to query or update this webhook later, so make it meaningful and unique, if possible.

-Add a short `description` to keep track of where this webhook will be sent when viewing the subscription.
+Add a short `description` to keep track of what this webhook is used for, such as where this webhook will be sent and why.

 ## Event Types